The Power of Tendons in Your Horse’s Performance

 Understanding the role of tendons and implementing a careful conditioning program can significantly enhance your horse's performance and reduce the risk of injury.
 For detailed guidance on your horse's health and fitness, consult with a veterinarian.

 For more information, please refer to the USHJA Trainer Certification Manual and Study Guide.
-For any serious concerns regarding your horse's health, contact your veterinarian immediately.
+In cases of serious concerns regarding your horse's health, contact your veterinarian immediately.

 Sources: